dzlab/dzlab.github.io/_posts/2026-08-20-build-train-llm-jax.md

 ## Training Loop

-The training objective is next-token prediction.
-The model receives the input sequence and learns to predict the target sequence.
-The target is the same token sequence shifted left by one position:
+For training the model we need first to define the training objective which is next-token prediction.
+Our model receives an input sequence and learns to predict the target sequence.
+The target is the same token sequence shifted left by one position which can be implemented in JAX as:

 ```python
 prep_target_batch = jax.vmap(